image

 This is a "Frequently Asked Question" section.
 It is not meant to cover everything, just some of the more commonly asked things.....

 Should you have any additional questions, feel free to phone Dr. Steve Rittner at 617-267-3824.
+Using the phone is the quickest and easiest way to ask a variety of questions.
 I am very accessible and I enjoy chatting with prospective students.

 Back to Table of Contents